TraceMyers/MeetYourMatch/README.md

   <li>Inexpensive compared to dedicated server hosting.</li>
   <li>Many sessions, many clients per session are both possible.</li>
   <li>Matchmaking included - no need to code it yourself.</li>
-  <li>Customizability - use as a VPN, or use it for games or apps!</li>
+  <li>Customizability - use as a proxy, or use it for games or apps!</li>
   <li>Ease of use - simple interface and no lengthy server build/deploy loop.</li>
 </ul>
 <h3>Cons:</h3>
 <ul>
   <li>Often higher latency than a dedicated game server - depends on host connection.</li>
+  <li>Until a feature called 'host rotation' is implemented, hosts may leave and sessions will abruptly end.</li>
 </ul>